- Overview: Bulgaria

 - Shift work.

-- Overtime (although in principle this is not allowed by law).
+- Overtime (although, in principle, this is not allowed by law).

 The general minimum annual paid leave is 20 working days.
 Certain categories of employees benefit from a higher minimum allowance.
-For example, minors and employees with a permanently reduced working capacity of at least 50% are entitled to a minimum of 26 working days of annual paid leave.
+For example, minors and employees with a permanently reduced working capacity of at least 50% are entitled to a minimum of 26 days of annual paid leave.
 To be entitled to annual paid leave, the employee must work for a minimum of eight months (irrespective of the employer).
-The employee must use their annual paid leave (at once or in parts) within the relevant calendar year.
+Employees must use their annual paid leave (at once or in parts) within the relevant calendar year.
 Where annual leave remains unused, the right to either use the leave or be compensated for it is limited to two years from the date the annual leave entitlement arose.
-The law allows monetary compensation of unused paid leave only in the case of termination of the employment relationship.
+The law allows monetary compensation for unused paid leave only in the case of termination of the employment relationship.

 Entitlement to unpaid time off

 Employees can take time off for illness and injury under medical sickness certificates.
-The relevant medical institution or the employee’s personal physician issues these certificates.
+The relevant medical institution or the employee’s physician issues these certificates.
 The employer is not entitled to recover from the state the costs of providing sick pay to the employee for their first three working days of absence due to sickness.

-If the father is married to the mother or is sharing with her one household, he is entitled to paid leave of 15 calendar days after the discharge of the child from the hospital, if he has acquired 12 months’ working experience.
-Once the child has reached six months, the father can use the remaining maternity leave, with the mother’s consent.
+If the father is married to the mother or is sharing with her one household, he is entitled to paid leave of 15 calendar days after the child’s discharge from the hospital if he has acquired 12 months’ working experience.
+Once the child has reached six months, the father can use the remaining maternity leave with the mother’s consent.
 In this case, the father is entitled to the same benefits as the mother if she had used her maternity leave.
 If the father is unknown, the paid leave can be used by one of the mother’s parents.
 If the father is deceased, the paid leave can be used by any of the parents of the mother or the father.
-After the expiry of maternity leave, an employee who is a mother, father, adoptive mother or adoptive father is entitled to paid parental leave until the child reaches the age of two.
+After the expiry of maternity leave, an employee who is a mother, father, adoptive mother, or adoptive father is entitled to paid parental leave until the child reaches the age of two.
 The mother or father of either of the parents can use the parental leave instead of the mother, with the latter’s consent.